jihae-bit/FizzBuzz/README.md

 - i <= 100 means keep going until 100.
 - i++ means add 1 each time.

-2. To check if numbers are divisible by 3 or 5, I used %:
+2. Also, I used %:
 - i % 3 === 0 means the number divides evenly by 3.
 - i % 5 === 0 means the number divides evenly by 5.

-3. I checked if the number was divisible by both 3 and 5 first, otherwise "FizzBuzz" would not work correctly:
+3. I checked if the number was divisible by both 3 and 5 first :

 ```javascript
 if (i % 3 === 0 && i % 5 === 0) {